-Why are puppy vaccines so important, and can my pup play with other dogs without them?
+Why are puppy vaccines so important?
+Can my pup play with other dogs without them?

 Written by Dr Louisa Lane